Laplatasaurus: Naming and description

+A Megaloolithus egg found in the Anacleto Formation in Auca Mahuevo, Argentina that was once assigned to Titanosaurus may have instead been laid by Laplatasaurus.

 Taxonomy

 Huene placed Laplatasaurus in the Titanosauridae, which is still a common classification.
 In his 2003 review of South American titanosaurs, Jaime Eduardo Powell assigned Laplatasaurus to Titanosaurus, creating the new combination Titanosaurus aurakanicus.
 Others however, continued to treat Laplatasaurus as valid genus separate from Titanosaurus.

 A 2015 re-assessment of Laplatasaurus found it to be closely related to Bonitasaura, Futalognkosaurus, Mendozasaurus, and Uberabatitan.
 The genus was restricted to the lectotype, and the material from Rancho de Avila was assigned to cf. Bonitasaura sp.